JTAOG/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (task 8) To Write a script that sets the permission to the file hello as follows (task 9) To Write a script that sets the mode of the file hello to this (task 10) To Write a script that sets the mode of the file hello the same as olleh’s mode.
+(task 11) To Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.